GA-BEWD-2014/BEWD-2014/09_Models_Active_Record/starter_code/Movie_App_part1.md

 We will build a Rails app for RetFlix during lesson 9 & 10.
 Each lesson we will add more functionality to the app.

-Pairing is Sharing, and happy coding :)
+Pairing is sharing, and happy coding :)

 ##Quick Fire: 20 min